hardening/pysession-manager/README.md

 	"weston": {
 		"initialGeometry": "1024x768"
 	}

+## x11
+This part sets configuration parameters for the x11rdp desktop, the following key is recognized:

+* **initialGeometry** : when x11rdp will start, the headless screen will have this initial geometry.
+When FreeRds will connect, the screen will be resized to the size of the RDP peer;
+* **depth**: the depth to use for starting the x11rdp server.

+The default values are:

+	"x11": {
+		"initialGeometry": "1024x768"
+		"depth": "24"
+	}

+## application templates
+pysession-manager can launch applications with 4 different ways, that we call template:

+* **qt**: the application is a Qt application and we give the appropriate parameters to launch it using the qfreerds platform plugin;
+* **static**: the application is a pre-launched application.
+In this case the path to the application is the path of the listening named pipe.
+This template is useful for debugging;
+* **weston**: the application is weston, the reference wayland compositor, we launch it using the freerds backend;
+* **x11**: the application is a x11rdp desktop.

 ## greeter
 This parts configures which application will be launched when the sessionManager needs a greeter application to ask for user / password and domain.